Jay Obernolte: 2022 California Congressional election

+2024 California Congressional election

 Personal life

 Obernolte married his wife, Heather, in 1996, and they have two sons.
 The family has lived in Big Bear Lake since 1997.

 Obernolte holds an airline transport pilot's license.
 He is a certified flight instructor and has flown light aircraft since 2005.
 He worked with Embraer as a member on its Pilot Advisory Board during the development of the Phenom 300.
 Obernolte volunteers as a pilot with the Veterans Airlift Command and the Young Eagles.

 Obernolte holds a fifth-degree black belt in Pacific Unified Martial Arts and is co-owner and instructor at PUMA Karate in Big Bear Lake.